-By law, employers must carry out air (atmospheric) monitoring for crystalline silica dust generated at their workplace where:
+Employers must carry out atmospheric monitoring for crystalline silica dust generated at their workplace where:

 - there is uncertainty about whether the exposure standard is or may be exceeded, or

-- air monitoring is necessary to determine whether there is a risk to employee health, and therefore if health monitoring is required
+- air monitoring is necessary to determine whether there is a risk to employee health

-Employers must provide health monitoring if exposure to crystalline silica is likely to have an adverse effect employees' health.
-This is particularly important where lower level control measures, such as RPE are relied on to reduce exposure.
+Employers must ensure that health monitoring is carried out for an employee if exposure to crystalline silica is reasonably likely to have an adverse effect on the employee’s health.

-Health monitoring must be undertaken by a registered medical practitioner.
-It needs to be carried out by an occupational physician who is a fellow of the Australasian Faculty of Occupational and Environmental Medicine (AFOEM), with expertise in respiratory and silica exposure health monitoring.
-A list of practitioners can be found on the Royal Australasian College of Physicians website (link below).
+Health monitoring should be carried out by a specialist occupational and environmental physician or respiratory physician, with expertise in respiratory and silica exposure health monitoring.
+A list of practitioners can be found on the Royal Australasian College of Physicians website at (link below).
 Employers should speak to the occupational physician to ensure they have experience with silicosis and other silica dust diseases.

-Where health monitoring is required, it should be completed when an employee is hired with a new employer (before they start work), regularly while they are in the job and when they finish working for that employer.
+Where health monitoring is required, it must be completed in line with the recommendations of the supervising medical practitioner.
+This may include regularly while they are in the job, when an employee is hired with a new employer (before they start work), and when they finish working for that employer.

 Crystalline silica: Safety basics